0tickpulse/tick-ts-utils/README.md

 # Tick TS Utils

-A few utility things for JavaScript and TypeScript that are made for my use.
+A large repository of utility things for JavaScript and TypeScript that are made for my use.